Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

-# Clear Containers
+# Clear Containers known differences and limitations

-# WIP

-cc-runtime has a number of differences and limitations compared with standard Docker.
-Some of these limitations have solutions, whereas others exist due to fundamentally different architectural differences related to the use of Virtual Machines.
+The Clear Containers `cc-runtime` has a number of differences and limitations when compared with the standard Docker runtime - `runc`.
+Some of these limitations have potential solutions, whereas others exist due to fundamentally different architectural differences generally related to the use of Virtual Machines.

 The below sections describe in brief the known limitations, and where applicable further link off to the relevant open Issues or pages with more detailed information.

 ## Pending items

-This section lists items that should technically be fixable:
+This section lists items that may technically be fixable:

 ### Networking